equinix/metal-cli/docs/packet_ip_assign.md

 ```
   -a, --address string     IP Address
   -d, --device-id string   UUID of the device
-  -h, --help               help for assign
+  -h, --help               Help for assign
 ```

 ### Options inherited from parent commands